lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

 _Figure 9: Json Lines to Spacy DocBin Functions_
 ![spacy format example 2](https://github.com/user-attachments/assets/b02e93b6-76a9-4417-b77a-3cac6396c1dd)

+Figure 9 depicts the functions used to convert the annotated data from Doccano into Spacy formatted data.

 #### Consistency & Auto Labeling
 A significant challenge I faced during the annotation process was maintaining consistency across a growing dataset.
 Often times I would come across a type of product and not remember how I had designated it's type previously.
 Furthermore, the search indexing on the version of Doccano that I needed to use was slightly broken, so I was unable to properly search through the dataset after I annotated it.
 To address this, I: